Zakariaelfettahi/Personal-game/README.md

-# My Pygame Game
+# MazeRunner

 *A fun and interactive game built using Pygame!*

 ## Description
-This is a personal game project developed using Pygame, a popular library for creating 2D games in Python.
+MazeRunner is a personal game project developed using Pygame, a popular library for creating 2D games in Python.
 The game features engaging mechanics, interactive graphics, and smooth gameplay.

 ## Features
 - **Exciting Gameplay**: Enjoy dynamic levels and fun challenges.